Best Multi-Currency Account in Malaysia

 HSBC foreign currency account

-HSBC is famous for its cross border and international banking options, with a huge global presence and a good range of account options for people transacting in foreign currencies.
+HSBC is famous for its cross-border and international banking options.
+It has a huge global presence and a good range of account options for people transacting in foreign currencies.

 You can open an HSBC foreign currency account in any of 12 foreign currencies, with minimum opening balance requirements set by currency (1,000 USD for a USD account for example).
 You’ll need to pay a fall below fee if you don’t retain the required minimum deposit of 20,000 MYR (or currency equivalent) in any given month.